University of Houston Law Center

 Blakely Advocacy Institute

-- Mock Trial Team will compete in the Third Annual MLK National Civil Rights Mock Trial Competition.
+- Mock Trial Team competed in the Third Annual MLK National Civil Rights Mock Trial Competition.
 Also, with Global and Graduate Programs, the Blakley Advocacy Institute held a bilingual dispute resolution competition with two law schools located in Mexico.

 Criminal Justice Institute